Amalfi Coast,

 Relaxed Elegance

-Think linen, light tailoring, comfortable shoes for stone pathways, sunglasses, swimwear, and layers for long dinners overlooking the coast.
+Think linen, light tailoring, comfortable shoes for stone pathways, sunglasses, swimwear, and layers for dinners overlooking the coast.

 Atmosphere